-Participants in the UK electricity market require an accredited EDL module to communicate real time with the System Operator (SO), National Grid (NGET).
-This enables the participant, be it a generator or demand side participant, to receive instructions from NGET and to submit real time changes to dynamic parameters back to NGET.
+Participants in the UK electricity Balancing Mechanism require a Control Point (CP) to manage their Balancing Mechanism Units (BMUs) and an accredited Electronic Dispatch & Logging (EDL) software system to communicate real time with the Electricity System Operator, National Grid ESO.
+This enables the participant, be it a generator or demand side participant, to receive real time instructions from NGE and to submit real time changes to dynamic parameters back to NGE.

 With EDL you can: